This article contains affiliate links. If you click then buy we may get a small commission at no cost to you.

 • Ideal for aquatic salamanders

-See also Do Frogs Have Backbones?
+See also Where Do Frogs Go in the Winter?

 Fully aquatic salamanders need a true aquarium, just like fish.
 They need a big aquarium, too.
 They excrete a lot of ammonia; in the wild, this is immediately diluted and swept away by the current.
 In an aquarium, they’re trapped with it.
 Big aquariums provide the dilution necessary, and powered pumps help filter it out in between water changes.